mhzawadi/docker-template/README.md

 You can use this template to build images on the docker hub, you need to setup build rules.

-### Build with drone.io
+### Build with Github Actions

-This includes a drone config file, all you need to do is enable the repo on your drone server.

-the config uses 4 secret
-- telegram_user: the user to send a telegram message too
-- telegram_token: a token to use the telegram API
+To start using Github actions, add `Actions secrets` to the repository.

+You will need:
-- dockerhub_username: your Docker hub username
+- DOCKER_USERNAME: your docker hub username
-- dockerhub_password: your Docker hub password
+- DOCKER_PASSWORD: a new token from the docker hub

+Make sure your DOCKER_PASSWORD is a token, not your password!